spryker/cakephp-statemachine/docs/README.md

 Note: If you are sure the ones on the old process will continue fine in the new one, you can also manually set them to the new process to continue here on DB level.

+## Advanced Usage
+If you are using repeating of events heavily, you might want to raise the default limit of 10 repeats of an event.
+Configure key `StateMachine.maxEventRepeats` can be used for this.

 ## Contributing